kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 - Clear communication
   - Use clear, concise, and jargon-free language - especially when working with non-technical stakeholders
 - Active listening
-  - Listen attentively to fully understand client concerns and feedback.
+  - Listen attentively to fully understand client concerns and feedback
 - Collect feedback
   - Use feedback mechanisms like surveys or review meetings to gather and implement client input